rickkas7/PublishQueueAsyncRK/README.md

 ## Version History

+### 0.1.1 (2019-11-15)

+- Fixed a bug that causes thread deadlock when the publish queue is full.

 ### 0.1.0 (2019-10-30)

 - Refactored code to allow for storage in other things like FRAM, SPI Flash, and SD Card.